shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Integration test

-After having configured PHPUnit, you can start writing your first test.
-In this example, you have a test that simply tries to instantiate every `.php` class to see if any used core classes are missing.
-In your test, you use the `IntegrationTestBehaviour` trait, which comes with some handy features, such as automatically setting up a database transaction or clearing the cache before starting your tests.
+After PHPUnit is configured, a first test can be written.
+In this example, a test simply tries to instantiate every `.php` class to see if any used core classes are missing.
+In the test, you use the `IntegrationTestBehaviour` trait, which comes with some handy features, such as automatically setting up a database transaction or clearing the cache before starting tests.
 This is how your test could look like:

 {% code title="<plugin root>/src/Test/UsedClassesAvailableTest.php" %}